 Vanessa Borjas, a 17-year-old junior at Life Academy High School in Oakland, is a leader of a prayer vigil scheduled for Friday at the Cathedral of Christ the Light.
 She and many of her friends are outraged by the Arizona law and its treatment of illegal immigrants.
 Borjas said that anger may motivate more people to speak out.

 "States are now taking responsibility and it's not supposed to be like that," said Borjas, a student leader working with the Oakland Community Organizations.
-"What if other states continue doing that?

 "It shouldn't be (states).
 It should be the whole country itself," she said.